elsa-workflows/elsa-website/docs/concepts/concepts-workflows.md

 ![](assets/concepts/concepts-workflows-figure-1.png)

+## Long Running Workflows

+A long-running workflow is a workflow that doesn't run from start to end in one go.
+Instead, it might have one or more blocking activities that will instruct the workflow engine to suspend the workflow until it receives the appropriate stimulus to resume execution.

+## Short Running Workflows

+A short-running workflow is a workflow that, in contrast to long-running workflows, does run from start to end in one go.

 ## Burst of Execution

 A burst of execution refers to the execution of a sequence of activities one after another until either one of the following occurs: